Typhoon Nancy (1961): Impact

-Although no monetary value of all damage is known, damage was "phenomenal" in all areas where Nancy hit.
-There were at least 194 deaths and 8 people unaccounted for, according to Japanese government official confirmation.
+Although there is no damage total known for Nancy, damage was "phenomenal" according to the JMA.
+There were at least 194 deaths and 8 people unaccounted for, according to the Japanese government.

 Guam

 On Guam, over half of all crops were destroyed by heavy winds and rain.
 A total of $40,000 (1961 USD) worth of damage was done to roads on the island.
 Most of the damage was on the southern end of the island.
 No deaths were reported on Guam.

+Ryukyu Islands

+On Okinawa, low-lying areas experienced heavy flooding, which did significant damage to agriculture and structures.

 Japan

 In Japan, according to Japan Fire and Disaster Management Agency official confirmed report, 194 people were killed, 8 were missing, and 4,972 people were injured.
 These totals made Nancy the sixth-deadliest typhoon to hit Japan at the time.
 Timely warnings and adequate preparations were probably responsible for the relatively low death toll.
 The damage was "small" relative to other typhoons that impacted densely populated areas of Japan.

 Hundreds of thousands of people had their lives disrupted.
 Super Typhoon Nancy destroyed 11,539 houses, damaged 32,604 homes, and flooded 280,078 others.
 Although the exact number may never be known, the Stars and Stripes reported in late September 1961 that over 1,056 ships and fishing vessels were sunk or blown ashore, and that many more were damaged.